-- Where workers must be in contact with the public, or have meetings with the public, the employer should ensure that physical distancing of at least two metres (six feet) between persons occurs where possible (or with a physical barrier like plexiglass, as discussed above). - If physical barriers aren't possible, communication should be done at distances greater than two metres (six feet). - Stagger break times to reduce numbers of staff in proximity in break rooms.
+- Where workers must be in contact with the public (other than while providing medical services), or have meetings with the public, the employer should ensure that physical distancing of at least two metres (six feet) between persons occurs where possible (or with a physical barrier like plexiglass, as discussed above). - If physical barriers aren't possible, communication should be done at distances greater than two metres (six feet). - Stagger break times to reduce numbers of staff in close proximity in break rooms. - While in station, if physical barriers aren't possible, communication should be done at distances greater than two metres (six feet). - Employers should designate and affix signage indicating single direction travel paths for worksites and stairwells.

-- Employers should designate and affix signage indicating single direction travel paths for worksites and stairwells. - If workers must work in proximity, keep them on the same team from day to day and avoid mixing to reduce the potential of exposure between work teams. - Eliminate use of cash for all transactions.
-Forms of payments will only be done by credit, debit and or online. - Avoid close greetings like hugs or handshakes. - Some washrooms should be designated exclusively for workers.
+- If workers must work in proximity, keep them on the same team from day to day and avoid mixing to reduce the potential of exposure between work teams. - Limit unnecessary on-site contact between workers and outside service providers. - Avoid close greetings like hugs or handshakes.